 Instead, choose natural or whole versions of similar foods.
 Go with whole wheat bread rather than white bread, whole grain rice or quinoa instead of white rice, wheat pasta instead of semolina-based products, and so on.
 These whole and natural versions of grains and carbs have an additional benefit – they provide more stable energy in the body, with fewer sugar spikes and crashes, fewer insulin issues, and can decrease your risk for diabetes and other metabolic disorders.

 Supplements or multivitamins are a good augmentation to a healthy diet.
 Even in the best of circumstances, most people don’t always have time to eat a perfectly balanced diet every day or incorporate all of the tips on this list into their life consistently.
-There are always going to be times where you cheat, eat out, go to a party, and so on.
+There are always going to be times when you cheat, eat out, go to a party, and so on.
 A sustainable healthy diet means you can’t be rigid and deprive yourself, or you’ll never stick with it.